 More details about Steven Webb

 I live, breath, think and reflect in sunny Cornwall, UK.
-I have just turned 42 (I think) and started an incredible journey that should have been started many times before.
-I am currently writing my second book '5 Human Dimensions', have started my own company and living life the way it should be.
+I have just turned 47 (I think) and started an incredible journey that should have been started many times before.
+I am currently writing my second book ‘The Gift of No Choice‘.

 I believe in the present only.
 Most people are either living in the past or the future.
 I try not to resent or feel guilty about anything in the past or worry about events in the future.
 Letting the past live in your mind robs you of life.
 In the same way, so does worrying about future; most things we worry about never happen, or our worry, like fear, stops us from living.
 Either way, the present is a gift: ENJOY it and USE it.
 If you KNOW something is going to happen, you have the gift of time to prepare.

 With that said, it is important to share a little about my background.
 After a diving accident in 1991 and following a year long hospital stay, I was left severely paralysed from the chest down with limited arm movement and no hand function.
 As my spinal cord was completely severed it wasn’t something I could ever walk away from.
 I have seen spinal cord injured people walk away; some people put it down to willpower, others to some religious belief.
 They have my complete respect but they are the lucky ones that never completely severed their spinal cord, the body CANNOT repair a severed spinal cord.
 For the record I’m a complete C5 quadriplegic (called tetraplegic in the UK); this means all four limbs are affected.
 After many close calls in the hospital, I returned home a year later.
 Read My life as a C5 Quadriplegic / Tetraplegic.